50+ Common Japanese Phrases For Tourists (With Pronunciation)

 Manners in Convenience Stores

-The following piece of vocaulary will be useful:
+The following piece of vocabulary will be useful:

 Japanese travel phrases in context